-The lead processes everything on a set interval to ensure blocks continue to move.
-Once a winning task is found the lead will re-validate the crafted block to ensure it is a valid block.
-Leads are not permanent, they are randomly switched to ensure the network is fair, equal and insure no bad actors are in place.
+The pool of adjudicators process everything on a set interval to ensure blocks continue to move at an average pace of 25 seconds.
+Once a winning task is found the pool will re-validate the crafted block to ensure it is a valid block.
+The pool is not not permanent, and can be switched to ensure the network is fair, equal and insure no bad actors are in place.
 Should a bad actor be found, it is immediately exposed to others and recommend their nodes ban that IP.
+Adjudicators can also be voted out should one be determined to bad and the equivalent can be voted in.